philscanlon/Hackathon2016/Demos/SolaceChat/readme.md

-Theis is a self executing  Java file.
+SolaceChat.jar is a self executing  Java file.

-Just download and double click to launch
+Download to your machine and double click to launch.

+Required a JRE installed on your machine.